 Through 2022, we invested a total of \$31,200 in a privately held company that operates in our industry, with no additional investments thereafter.
-The Company concluded that it is not the primary beneficiary, which is primarily the result of the Company's conclusion that it does not have the power to direct activities that most significantly impact economic performance.
+The Company concluded that it is not the primary beneficiary as it does not have the power to direct activities that most significantly impact economic performance.
 Prior to March 30, 2023, the Company accounted for the investment under the equity method of accounting based on its ability to exercise significant influence, based on its representation on and the makeup of the investee's Board of Directors.